just-the-docs/just-the-docs/docs/navigation-structure.md

 ## Main navigation

 The main navigation for your Just the Docs site is on the left side of the page at large screens and on the top (behind a tap) on small screens.
-The main navigation can be structured to accommodate a multi-level menu system (parent pages with children).
+The main navigation can be structured to accommodate a multi-level menu system (pages with children and grandchildren).

-### Top level pages
+By default, all pages will appear as top level pages in the main nav unless a parent page is defined (see [Pages with Children](#pages-with-children)).

-By default, all pages will appear as top level pages in the main nav.
+---

-### Ordering pages
+## Ordering pages

 To specify a page order, use the `nav_order` variable in your pages' YAML front matter.